 Software subscriptons are part of modern recording and offer a different way to pay for the software they use, but are they good or bad?
 Russ offers his opinion.

-Whenever we announce a new version of Pro Tools, we usually get a number of comments here on the site, in Podcast questions and on social media that the current upgrade plans are a rip-off and why can't we go back to the old way of paid and free upgrades.
-So I thought I would do some research and see how true this might be...
+Whenever we announce a new version of Pro Tools, we usually get a number of comments here on the site, in Podcast questions and on social media that the current upgrade plans are a rip-off and why can't we go back to the old way of paid-for and free upgrades.
+So we have researched this to see how true this might be...

 12 months ago Avid ran a survey through their Avid Customer Association about future directions for Pro Tools and their other product ranges.
 In December they ran round 1 of a follow-up survey.
 They have just launched round 2 and here is what I have found...